oreo639/sdatxtract/README.md

 Ndssndext: Largely inspired by ndssndext, however do to the aplication being unlisenced, this application was rewriten.

-SDAT documentation: Without the hard work of:
+SDAT documentation; wouldn't be possible without the hard work of:
 + Crystal - the author of CrystalTile2.exe
 + loveemu - the author of sseq2mid.exe, swave2wave.exe & strm2wave.exe
 + Nintendon - the author of ndssndext.exe